code-of-hephaestus/neovim-builds/README.md

 - All dependencies are built from source using `-DUSE_BUNDLED=ON`
 - No target architecture system packages required
 - Results in larger but self-contained binaries
+- **Note**: Host Lua interpreter (`lua5.1`) is still needed on the build system for CMake scripts, while target LuaJIT is built from bundled sources

 **Build Dependencies** (host architecture):
 - `cmake`, `ninja-build` - Build system
 - `gettext` - Internationalization
 - `gcc-aarch64-linux-gnu` - Cross-compiler toolchain (aarch64 only)
+- `lua5.1` - Host Lua interpreter needed for build process (aarch64 only)

 ## Output Artifacts